 The state of Oaxaca suffers from a negative reciprocal relationship between poverty and frequent natural disasters such as earthquakes, floods, and hurricanes.
 The disasters hamper economic progress; simultaneously, poverty prevents residents from anticipating, surviving, and recovering from the impact of emergencies.

-- Assist local farmers (including women and children) to maximize their resources and improve the marketing of their products, promote ecosystem regeneration, implement improved agricultural methods and recovery of water sources, and other activities for increased sustainability.
+· Sustainability Center - Train local farmers (including women and children) to maximize their resources, improve the marketing of their products, promote ecosystem regeneration, implement improved agricultural methods and recovery of water sources, and other activities for increased sustainability.

 What is Project TEN?